 Loans are given for up to 90 days; under unusual circumstances, the due date may be extended slightly.
 Normally, the maximum amount of an emergency loan is $600.

 Interest and Fees

 There are no fees.
 Loans are interest free unless not repaid on time, in which case interest begins to accrue on the date after the loan was due.

 Students who have an outstanding overdue loan will have a hold placed on their records and will not be able to register, graduate or conduct other transactions with Penn State.

-International students who wish to apply for an DISSA Emergency Loan should see an international student adviser in DISSA.
+International students who wish to apply for an ISSA Emergency Loan should see an international student adviser.